-Ovaries harbor all the eggs that a female would produce during her reproductive years.
-Each month few start to mature as follicles under the hormonal triggers and finally one or two are ruptured and released as oocytes.
+Ovaries harbour all the eggs that a female would produce during her reproductive years.
+Each month few start to mature as follicles under the hormonal triggers and finally, one or two are ruptured and released as oocytes.
 Ovaries produce good quality oocytes in young women and as years go by the quality of oocytes diminishes and the fertilization potential drops.
 It is more than evident that with progressing age reproductive potential drops because of oocyte quality and hormonal imbalances.
-Generally women in their late thirties or early forties enter into a phase called “Perimenopause” i.e. transition to menopause.
-This stage is characterized by irregular menstrual cycles, fluctuating hormone levels, very high FSH levels as ovaries work extra hard for follicle maturation and low quality eggs cells.
+Generally, women in their late thirties or early forties enter into a phase called “Perimenopause” i.e. the transition to menopause.
+This stage is characterized by irregular menstrual cycles, fluctuating hormone levels, very high FSH levels as ovaries work extra hard for follicle maturation and low-quality eggs cells.
 This stage of reduced fertility naturally progresses to ‘menopause’ or the ‘no fertility’ stage.
 This is a natural phenomenon and every woman undergoes this physiological stage.
-The problem arises when a young woman maybe in her early thirties encounters these symptoms and is trying to get pregnant.
+The problem arises when a young woman may be in her early thirties encounters these symptoms and is trying to get pregnant.

 What is premature ovarian aging (POA)?